"Can I get your attention in that Trumbo deal for Skaggs and Eaton?" he remembered writing.

 Trumbo was used to hearing his name in trade talk.

 "I think it's been rumored for years now," he said.
-"I knew that this one was a serious thing."

 He'll join a batting order that includes Paul Goldschmidt, who led the NL with 125 RBIs and tied for the league lead in home runs with 36.